October 5th, 2024:

 I started by stripping the paint, no easy task with this car.
 The paint just turns to goop and clogs up my flap disk.
 The wire wheel seems to do the best job, but I still have more work to do:

 After welding up the slide hammer holes I moved inside the trunk and started hammering the pushed in area with a piece of heavy steel and a big mallet.
 This was a lot of work.
-Once the area was moved back into position a lot of the secondary damage went away, but I still needed to do some hammer and dolly work.
+Once the area was moved back into position a lot of the secondary damage went away, but I still did some hammer and dolly work.

 Now that it's close I put on a thin layer of filler: